standardebooks/manual/index.rst

 Versioning
 **********

-The manual follows a kind of `semantic versioning <https://semver.org>`__.
+The manual follows a variant of `semantic versioning <https://semver.org>`__.
 The latest version of the manual can always be accessed at `https://standardebooks.org/manual/latest <https://standardebooks.org/manual/latest>`__.

 Typo fixes and minor corrections that do not make material changes to the manual do not increment a version number.